hi-swapx/docs/sdk/v2/guides/02-fetching-data.md

 ### Provided by the User

 One option here is to simply pass in the correct value, which we may know is `18`.
-At this point, we're ready to represent DAI as a [Token](../../core/reference/classes/Token.md):

 ```typescript
 import { ChainId, Token } from '@swapx/sdk-core'